ADVANTICS/documentation/products/adb-pc-dc01/docs/operation.md

 ## Operation Mode 1: Port B control

+This mode of operation is suitable for applications where the goal is to obtain a regulation range of 200V to 1500V, using a regulated source with a range of 750V to 950V.
+The maximum port B voltage is limited to 195% of the port A voltage at all times.
+This means that, to reach 1500V at port B, a minimum of 770V is required at port A.

 In this mode of operation, Port A must be connected to a regulated voltage source to operate properly.
 An external precharge is required when connecting voltage source to the port A.

 When the converter is operating, Port B is actively controlled depending on the user setpoints and the characteristics of the load connected to Port B. A standalone ADB-PC-DC01 operated in ‘Port B control mode’ can not exceed 100kW, or the maximum power capability of Port A, whichever is smaller.